nl-codes/hpc_herald/assessment/2408869_NarayanLohani_6CS005/README.md

 ### Detailed Explanation

 1. **Input Reading**

    Matrices are read using a dedicated parsing function that:

    - **Skips blank or whitespace-only lines**
-- **Validates the matrix header** (`rows,cols`)
+   - **Validates the matrix header** `rows,cols`
    - **Reads and validates each row** of numerical data
    - **Rejects malformed or incomplete matrices** immediately

    Each matrix is dynamically allocated as a 2D array of doubles.

----

 2. **Matrix Pair Processing**

    Matrices are processed **two at a time**.
 For each pair:

-### Element-wise Operations
+   #### Element-wise Operations:
     Performed only if both matrices have identical dimensions:

    - **Addition**
    - **Subtraction**
    - **Element-wise multiplication**
    - **Element-wise division** (division by zero yields `NaN`)

    Each operation is parallelized using `#pragma omp parallel for`.

-### Transpose Operations
+   #### Transpose Operations:
    Both matrices are transposed regardless of size compatibility.
    This operation swaps rows and columns and is fully parallelized.

-### Matrix Multiplication
+   #### Matrix Multiplication:
-Executed only when:
-`columns(A) == rows(B)`
+   Executed only when: `columns(A) == rows(B)`

-The resulting matrix has dimensions:
-`rows(A) × columns(B)`
+   The resulting matrix has dimensions: `rows(A) × columns(B)`

    If dimensions are incompatible, a descriptive message is written instead of performing the operation.

----

-## Parallel Execution
+3. **Parallel Execution**

    - The number of threads is provided by the user at runtime
+   - If number of threads exceeds the dimension of matrix, then it is capped
    - OpenMP distributes work across threads at the loop level
    - No shared writable state is used, ensuring thread safety

----

-## Error Handling and Robustness

-The program is designed for real-world input and handles errors gracefully:

-- **Invalid Headers** – Detects malformed or non-positive dimensions
-- **Malformed Rows** – Rejects rows with missing, extra, or non-numeric values
-- **Unexpected EOF** – Detects incomplete matrices
-- **File Errors** – Handles file open/read/write failures
-- **Invalid Thread Count** – Ensures thread count is positive

-On any error:

-- A clear message is printed to `stderr`
-- All allocated memory is freed
-- The program exits cleanly without undefined behavior

 ### Error Handling and Robustness